gaggle/deliverymetrics/README.md

 Deliverymetrics binaries are available for download in the releases section of this project.
-However, please note these binaries are not signed, because Deliverymetrics is not a commercial product and so the costs associated with obtaining a signed certificate can't be justified at this time.
+However, please note these binaries are not signed, because the costs of obtaining a signed certificate can't be justified at this time.

 For MacOS users,
-this means you will need to follow a slightly different process to open the application for the first time:
+this means you will need to follow this process once before you can use the application:

 * Download the Deliverymetrics binary from the [releases] page.
 * Locate the downloaded file in Finder.
 * **Right-click on file and choose "Open"** from the context menu.
 * A dialogue box will appear, warning you that the app is not signed.
-Click "Open" to proceed.
+Click "**Open**" to proceed.
 * The app will run in Terminal, and because it's run without arguments, it'll just print its help.
   You can close this window.